 - Students, who are capable of forming views, have a right to receive and make known information; to express an opinion and to have that opinion taken into account in any matters affecting them.
-The views of the students in the Service are given due weight according to their age, maturity and capability. - Students participate, where possible, in all the decision making processes, including setting outcomes and contributing to their pupil centred plans.
+The views of the students in the Service are given due weight according to their age, maturity and capability. - Students participate, where possible, in all the decision-making processes, including setting outcomes and contributing to their pupil centred plans.

-Exam access arrangements:
+Exam access arrangements

 - The intention behind an access arrangement is to meet the particular needs of an individual candidate so that the candidate is not disadvantaged without affecting the integrity of the assessment.
-Access arrangements are the principal way in which awarding bodies comply with the duty under the Equality Act 2010 to make 'reasonable adjustments'. - Teaching staff alert Centre managers if they feel a student will require access arrangements in order to access an exam.
-Centre managers then inform the SENDCo. - Exam access testing is conducted by either a specialist advisory teacher or the SENDCo. - Applications for exam access arrangements for students who have diagnosed medical conditions are made by the SENDCo
+Access arrangements are the principal way in which awarding bodies comply with the duty under the Equality Act 2010 to make 'reasonable adjustments'. - Teaching staff alert Centre Managers if they feel a student will require access arrangements in order to access an exam.
+Centre Managers then inform the SENDCo. - Exam access testing is conducted by the SENDCo. - Applications for exam access arrangements for students who have diagnosed medical conditions are made by the SENDCo - Supervised Rest Breaks (hereafter referred to as Rest Breaks) are a centre delegated Access Arrangement, that is to say that they are granted by the school in line with JCQ guidance.
+See appendix 1 for TMBSS policy on supervised rest breaks.

-Transfer arrangements:
+Transfer arrangements